If you wish to visit campus and

 being made to improve the employment opportunities for ATs.
 There is a large push for high schools to

-made in attaining third-party insurance reimbursement for the services provided
+attaining third-party insurance reimbursement for the services provided by ATs,

-by ATs, which would ATs to be more employable in the clinic setting and result
+which would ATs to be more employable in the clinic setting and result in

-increasing state regulation of the practice of athletic training (e.g.,
+state regulation of the practice of athletic training (e.g., licensure) in most

 What is the National Athletic Trainers’ Association (NATA)?